-Embarcadero commissioned a whitepaper to investigated the differences between Delphi, WPF .NET Framework, and Electron for building Windows desktop applications.
+How do Delphi, WPF .NET Framework, and Electron perform compared to each other, and what’s the best way to make an objective comparison?
+Embarcadero commissioned a whitepaper to investigate the differences between Delphi, WPF .NET Framework, and Electron for building Windows desktop applications.
 The benchmark application – a Windows 10 Calculator clone – was recreated in each framework by three Delphi Most Valuable Professionals (MVPs) volunteers, one expert freelance WPF developer, and one expert Electron freelance developer.
-In this blog post we are going to explore the Development Time metric which is part of the Productivity comparison used in the whitepaper.
+In this blog post we are going to explore the Development Time metric, which is part of the Productivity comparison used in the whitepaper.

 Developers today have the luxury of choosing from a variety of available frameworks that allow development tasks to be implemented for different platforms.
 The plenitude of available solutions for any process may at times seem like a hindrance disguised as a benefit.
 It is this plenitude that can lead to confusion about which framework is the best for a given platform or project, and necessitates the use of a system of rational comparison between frameworks, IDEs and tools.
 Making accurate critical assessments of the benefits and drawbacks of common frameworks and IDEs is vital for transcending “shiny object syndrome” to find a long-term solution that can deliver the expected functionality and performance.